ClosedGL2/GroceryTycoon/eastereggs.md

 ## Walmart Mode
 If store name is or starts with "Walmart", there is a higher chance of Karens and weird customers coming to the store.
-This was inspired by r/peopleofwalmart on Reddit.

 ## GNU/Linux
 If playing on Linux, every 50th customer will be named Linus T. or Richard S.